Global jump filters and quasi-likelihood analysis for volatility: Simulation Studies

+\begin{en-text} {\rev We conduct a Monte Carlo simulation by generating 100 sample paths, calculating the estimates for each path, and then averaging the estimates.
+Moreover, we calculate the standard deviation of the estimates to see the stablity of our estimator. } \end{en-text}

-The sample paths based on the above settings are shown in Figure 1.
-The left panel is the sample path of $X$ and the right panel is its jump part.
-Note that the jump part is not observable and thus we have to discriminate the jump from the sample path of $X$.
+{\rev Figure 1 shows a sample path of $(X,J)$.} The left panel is the sample path of $X$ and the right panel is its jump part {\rev $J$}.
+Note that the jump part is not observable and thus we {\rev need} to discriminate the jump from the sample path of $X$.